thoward27/algorithms/docs/syllabus.md

 - During the entire exam:
   - One hand-written 8.5" x 11" cheat sheet (double sided is fine)
 - During the programming portion:
+  - Your cheat sheet
   - [devdocs.io](devdocs.io) will be setup with C++ cached for offline use

 ## Grading

 Each assignment in this course will be associated with some number of points.
-You're final grade will be the number of points you accrue over 2,000.
+You're final grade will be the number of points you accrue divided by 2,000.

 ## Academic Enhancement Center